cryptape/appchainj-android/docs/zh-CN/Latest/Nervosj.md

 Transaction tx = Transaction.createContractTransaction(BigInteger.valueOf(nonce), this.config.getQuota(), this.currentHeight + 88, 0, chainId, value, this.config.getCode());
 tx.sign(this.config.getPrivateKey(), false, false);

-//instantiate a Nervosj and send the transaction Nervosj service = Nervosj.build(new HttpService("127.0.0.1"));
+//instantiate a AppChainj and send the transaction AppChainj service = AppChainj.build(new HttpService("127.0.0.1"));
 AppSendTransaction sendTransaction = service.appSendRawTransaction(tx).send();

 //get hash of the transaction